Cyoda-platform/java-client-template/src/main/java/com/java_template/prototype/functional_requirement.md

+# Functional Requirements for 'Purrfect Pets' API App

-Let's define the functional requirements for your 'Purrfect Pets' API app using an Event-Driven Architecture (EDA) approach.
-For this application, I will focus on three main entities based on typical functionalities associated with a pet adoption platform.
+This document outlines the functional requirements for the 'Purrfect Pets' API application using an Event-Driven Architecture (EDA) approach.
+The application focuses on three main entities related to pet adoption.

-### 1. Entity Definitions
+## 1. Entity Definitions
 ```
 Pet:
 - id: String (unique identifier for each pet)